jmettraux/aac_magic/src/spells.md

 Read threads emit a flame at the point of the weaver's finger.

 Once the weavery stops, the threads dissolve, the heat disperses.

+## Scarlet Arrow

+* **Casting Time:** main action
+* **Range:** long (80 feet per WP)
+* **Diameter:** -
+* **Duration:** 1 rnd per WP
+* **Speed:** 80 ft per WP

+The scarlet thread arrow fires from the weaver's hand, it goes through its target and takes 1d8 + skill HPs from it.
+The arrow flies then for damage * 10 feet and drops on the floor.
+It will dissolve after damage * 2 rounds.

+Should the arrow fall into water, it dissolves twice faster.

+Remember only the caster sees their own thread, but should a weaver pick up the arrow, it may absorb the collected WPs if it succeeds a difficulty 6 Magic skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
+If the skill check fails, the WPs are lost, if the skill check fails with a double 1, the weaver incurs 1 HP damage.

 ## Scarlet Finger